 This spell can affect human, demi-human, or humanoid creatures.
-Creatures that are
+Creatures that are affected become rigid and unable to move or speak.
+Spell duration increases with the level of the caster.

 Slow Poison

 - Range: 0 - Duration: Long - Area of Effect: One character This spell slows the effects of any type of poison for a limited amount of time.
 When the spell dissipates the victims suffer the poison's full effect unless a Neutralize Poison spell can be cast.
 The spell's duration increases with the level of the caster.
 Can be cast by paladins.